Taming the Internet of Things Using the Hybrid Pi Calculus

 Speaker: Jean-Pierre Talpin

-The aim of this talk is to share the key process algebraic concepts that put the HPC into motion, and to hint the steep path ahead to analyse, verify, and implement it.
+This talk will share key process algebraic concepts to put the HPC in motion, and hint the steep and arduous path ahead to type, analyse, verify, and implement it with the help of vast literatures on bisimulation, session type and contract theory.

 Bio: Jean-Pierre Talpin is a senior scientist with INRIA.
 He received a Master degree in Theoretical Computer Science from University Paris VI and was awarded a Ph.D.
 Thesis by Ecole des Mines de Paris under the supervision of Pierre Jouvelot.
 He then joined the European Computer-Industry Research Centre in Munich for three years before being hired by INRIA in 1995, where he led Inria project-teams ESPRESSO and TEA from 2000 to 2023.